 Forward-thinking accountants have the power to become a sort of external CFO, trusted to ensure clients are in the best possible financial position.
 It’s a big responsibility – but an exciting one too.

-This kind of opportunity is made possible by the advances in technology, freeing up accountants’ time so they can offer real value to their clients.
-And Pleo is an example of this according to Joe David, founder at Nephos, a UK-based accounting firm.
+This kind of opportunity is made possible by technological advances, freeing up accountants’ time so they can offer real value to their clients.
+And Pleo is an example of this, according to Joe David, founder of Nephos, a UK-based accounting firm.

 “It makes our lives a lot easier because we’re receiving receipts to support the spend that a company is making, much more regularly.
-That saves us a lot of time… So we’re not focusing on processing our customers’ paperwork, we’re focusing on advising their business.”
+That saves us a lot of time… So we’re not focusing on processing our customers’ paperwork, but on advising their business.”

 It’s inevitable that an industry with processes that have barely changed since its dawn faces some questions when it comes to creating new solutions — even if your clients can admit that manually dealing with spending causes grief every month.